-{Virginia gov McDonnell said Right to Work state's 103k employees are good.
+No wonder they want more of the same old shit that impoverished the nation.
+And what's new?
+Virginia gov McDonnell said Right to Work state's 103k employees are good.
 We take care of our people.
 How patronizingly reassuring he was in his defense of the Wisconsin tyrant Walker.
-News\Hour McDonnell 3/9/11 }
+News Hour McDonnell 3/9/11

-Such attitudes weren't typical of Catholic German-Americans in their 12th year of parochial school education in Cincinnati.
-Some of his attitude had been cultivated by summer jobs at power plants and oil refineries.
+Lefty's attitudes weren't typical of Catholic German-Americans in their 12th year of parochial school education in Cincinnati.
+Some of his had been cultivated during summer jobs at power plants and oil refineries.
 The union construction workers ranged from liberal to John Birch conservatives.
 The latter were quiet, except for a few outspoken fools, until after Nixon was elected.
-A couple of years later, in 1966, after dropping out of the U of Cincinnati, Lefty would join his dad's building trades union.
-There he was confirmed in the populist faith he'd displace Catholicism with.
+A couple of years before the sea change, Lefty droped out of the U of Cincinnati and joined his dad's building trades union.
+There he was confirmed in the populist faith with which he'd displace Catholicism.

 The experience would also reinforce his revulsion for the bourgeois hubris that attempted to belittle and disrespect everything he did and said, whenever he had the misfortune of encountering WASPs - or even wannabes like his older sister.
-Articulation of the institutionalized social evils in America would come after he'd returned to school for his bachelor's degree, about twenty years later.
+Articulation of the institutionalized social evils in America would start to develop after he'd returned to school for his bachelor's degree, about twenty years later.

 It would be many years before Lefty would realize that a general trait of [especially bourgeois] conservatives/libertarians is that they don't really want freedom and democracy for Humanity.
-They pretend to populism to gain support but what they really want is the freedom to have others slave for them to make them rich.
+He complained to any who would listen.
+"They pretend to populism to gain support but what they really want is the freedom to have others slave for them to make them rich.
 They are the latter day Tory traitors to the American Revolution.
 Their defense of private property is more akin to a nostalgia for slavery, feudalism and the dominion of the royal aristocracy they wannabe, than it is to the love of liberty for all.

-They pretend to be rugged individuals.
+"They pretend to be rugged individuals.
 Do they secretly long for masters to tell them how to live and to care for them?
 Do they long to orbit the really rich and powerful, in the hopes some of the wealth attracted to the massive bodies will fall on them.
-Have they reinforced their fantasies with the ideological and economic delusions of Ayn Rand and Milton Friedman?
+Have they reinforced their fantasies with the ideological and economic delusions of Ayn Rand and Milton Friedman?"

-Among the German Catholics of Cincinnati may it be more like nostalgia for Rome's patron client sort of feudalism?
-Ironically the patrons that rule them for the most part are WASPs, who are more likely to be [unwitting] sycophants of British royalty.
+Among the German Catholics of Cincinnati, "May it be more like nostalgia for Rome's patron client sort of feudalism?"
+Lefty mused.
+"Ironically the patrons that rule them for the most part are WASPs, who are more likely to be [unwitting?] sycophants of British royalty.
 Witting or otherwise, they're all Tory traitors to the American Revolution.
 Whatever, I still believe the 'rugged individuals' usually seek out heroes to emulate and see no irony in their self image.
-No wonder Buddhists understand identity to be imaginary, like any virtue.
+No wonder Buddhists understand identity to be imaginary, like any virtue."